hangyesheng/dayu-for-sylixos/README.md

 ## Architecture

-Dayu is composed of four layers:
+Dayu is composed of five layers:

 - **Basic System Layer**: This layer adopts the `KubeEdge` architecture and is deployed on all distributed nodes across the cloud-edge environment. `KubeEdge` is the `Kubernetes` extension proposed by Huawei for edge scenarios and can be well deployed on devices with limited resources and low performance.
-- **Intermediate Interface Layer**: This layer is designed to adapt to the deployment interfaces from platform.
-Through modifying and expanding official interface component `Sedna`, it will submit a complete task to the user to provide the adaptive parameter interface and the corresponding deployment logic.
+- **Intermediate Interface Layer**: This layer is designed to offer customized service installation and component communication, through modifying and expanding official interface component `Sedna` and communication component `Edgemesh`.
+- **System Support Layer**: This layer is designed to offer interactive ui (frontend), automatic installation (backend), and simulation datasource (datasource) for users.
 - **Collaboration Scheduling Layer**: This layer is composed of functional components independently developed by us to complete functions such as pipeline task execution and scheduling collaboration.
 - **Application Service Layer**: This layer accepts user-defined service applications.
 As long as the user develops service according to the interface requirements defined by the platform, it can be embedded in the platform as a container and complete execution across cloud-edge nodes.